htihospitality/re-dash/samples/fetch/README.md

 # fetch

-Shows an example of data fetching from an http endpoint, using effects
+Shows an example of data fetching from an HTTP endpoint, using effects.
+A spinner indicates that an HTTP request is in flight.

 ## Run the sample